-Online Master’s in Communication Management Programs
+Online Master’s in Communication Management Programs in 2020

 Interested in the business aspects of a communications career?
 A master's degree in communication management may be the route for you.
 This advanced program will teach you to take charge of an organization's communications goals and strategies, and how to use critical thinking to approach communications issues with a high level of business acumen.
 If a management-level career in communications is your dream, this graduate degree is worth looking into.

 A master's degree in communication management can lead to careers in:

 - Marketing communication and brand recognition

 - Media and entertainment management

 - Health and social change communication

 - International business